 For 2021, Vintage by the Sea are working towards their annual diary slot of 4 -5 September.
 As plans develop to adhere to any government guidance that may be present at the time, we look back at the festival from previous years.

-Dig out those retro garms folks as the award-winning, free Vintage by the Sea festival returns to Morecambe in an exuberant celebration of 20th century design.
-Now in its 7th year, the extravaganza is created by Hemingway Design and creative producers Deco Publique.
+Dig out those retro threads as the award-winning, free Vintage by the Sea Festival returns to Morecambe in an exuberant celebration of 20th-century design.
+Now in its 8th year, the extravaganza is created by Hemingway Design and creative producers Deco Publique.

 Venues include the beautiful art deco Midland hotel (hailed as a masterpiece in modernism and haunt of Coco Chanel, Sir Lawrence Olivier and Noel Coward no less), The Platform (restored Edwardian railway station), Promenade Gardens, Melodrome music stage and Little Big Top.

 Morecambe’s seafront will provide the perfect setting for a super weekend of events, inspired by the design of the 1920s to the 1990s.
 Expect a pretty fine time with live music and DJ sets, pop up performance, family vintage workshops, food and drink, marketplace & crafts, classic cars and heritage buses, vintage fairground, pop-up dance and a Battle-of-Britain Flypast.